BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 {% include image-gallery.html pages = page.images_wallet-creation %}

-## Wallet configuration
+#### Creating the wallet

 The wallet creation flow consists of two main parts.
-The first is the wallet configuration, where Bob and Alice define the rules for the wallet.
-In the second part, they add all the signing keys to the wallet.
+The first is the wallet configuration, where Bob and Alice define the rules for how the wallet should work.
+In the second part, they add all the signing keys.

+### Wallet configuration

 #### Primary key set

-When users create their first wallet, the app gives them an overview of how the process works and what they will need to have ready to create the wallet.
-It also tells them that they can pause the process at any time and finish it later.
+Bob starts the wallet creation process on his phone, while Alice will use the app on her own phone to add her signing key.
+The app gives them a choice between two of the most commonly used wallet types: a standard, single-key wallet or a 2-of-3 multi-key wallet, which is suited for larger savings.

 {% include image-gallery.html pages = page.images_wallet-configuration %}

+There is also a third option that allows users to create their own custom setups.
+But Bob and Alice choose the multi-key approach.

 #### Recovery path